Categories

 Use of rubber bullets weapon (LBD40 type)

-XUse of Taser gun
+XUse of batons

 Psychological violence